wasanafernandomindclinic/wasanafernandomindclinic.github.io/_posts/2025-06-18-introtoaddiction.md

 The cycle of addiction is maintained through both positive and negative reinforcement processes.
 In the early stages, addictive substances or behaviours are driven by positive reinforcement, and individuals seek the pleasurable and euphoric effects of the experience.
 As addiction progresses, negative reinforcement takes precedence, with individuals continuing substance use to avoid unpleasant withdrawal symptoms or to relieve emotional distress (Zhu et al., 2013).
 Neurobiologically, addiction disrupts the brain's reward circuitry, particularly affecting dopaminergic transmission.
 Normally, dopamine is steadily released from the midbrain to parts of the brain like the striatum and prefrontal cortex, mainly activating D2 receptors.
 However, exposure to a rewarding stimulus, such as a drug or addictive behaviour, triggers a phasic burst of dopamine, which preferentially stimulates D1 receptors, resulting in a subjective feeling of being "high" (Zhu et al., 2013).

+**Role of Neurotransmitters**

 While dopamine is central to addiction, several other neurotransmitters also play critical roles.
 These include serotonin, which regulates mood and impulse control, and gamma-aminobutyric acid (GABA), which is involved in anxiety modulation and inhibition of neural activity.
 Moreover, addiction affects systems involving glutamate, norepinephrine, endorphins, acetylcholine, anandamide, oxytocin, and dynorphin, each contributing to different aspects of the addiction process such as motivation, learning, memory, pain regulation, and social attachment (Better Life Recovery, 2024).
 Furthermore, compulsivity in addiction is mediated by the basal ganglia, which are responsible for habit formation and reinforcement.
 Overstimulation of the dorsolateral prefrontal cortex and anterior cingulate cortex leads to impaired impulse control and stronger urges to use substances or engage in addictive behaviours.
 These brain regions, along with the limbic system, become more sensitive to triggers, or cues associated with previous substance use, increasing the risk of relapse even after long periods of abstinence (Turpin et al., 2023).

 Ultimately, addiction is maintained through a complex interaction of reward and stress systems, making it a relapsing condition with both biological and behavioural underpinnings.
 Although the brain disease model offers valuable insights into the compulsive and chronic nature of addiction, it has also been critiqued for underemphasizing sociocultural and environmental influences.
 Scholars such as Levy (2013) argue that a comprehensive understanding of addiction should extend beyond neurobiology to include biopsychosocial factors, a view supported by integrative frameworks in neuroscience and psychology (Meyer & Quenzer, 2005).
 Therefore, while neurobiological foundations are critical for explaining addiction's mechanisms, effective prevention and treatment must also address the psychological, social, and contextual aspects of addictive behaviour.

-**Causes, Risk Factors, and Vulnerabilities**
+**8. CAUSES, RISK FACTORS, AND VULNERABILITIES**

 Addiction is a multifactorial disorder that arises from the dynamic interplay of biological, psychological, and social factors, each of which contributes to the onset, progression, and maintenance of addictive behaviours.
 While no single cause can account for all cases, understanding the vulnerabilities across these domains is crucial for prevention and intervention.

+**Biological RIsk Factors**

 From a biological perspective, genetics play a significant role in addiction vulnerability.
 Research estimates that genetic predisposition accounts for 40%--60% of an individual's susceptibility to addiction (Bettinardi-Angres & Angres, 2011; Ducci & Goldman, 2012).
 These genetic factors may affect neurotransmitter systems, such as dopamine regulation, which influences impulsivity, reward sensitivity, and stress reactivity.
 Inherited traits related to brain chemistry and impulse control further compound this risk, especially when combined with environmental exposures.
 Moreover, co-occurring physical health conditions, such as chronic pain, can lead individuals to misuse substances as a form of self-medication, thereby reinforcing dependence (Volkow & McLellan, 2016).

+**Psychological Risk Factors**

 Psychological factors also exert a powerful influence on addiction vulnerability.
 Adverse childhood experiences (ACEs), including trauma, neglect, abuse, and early exposure to parental substance use, have been consistently linked to early initiation and escalation of addictive behaviours (Mitchell & Potenza, 2014; Scrichawlaa et al., 2022).
 Additionally, comorbid mental health conditions such as depression, anxiety, post-traumatic stress disorder (PTSD), attention-deficit/hyperactivity disorder (ADHD), and certain personality disorders frequently co-occur with addiction (Hapangama, 2013).
 Individuals often resort to substance use or compulsive behaviours as maladaptive coping mechanisms for emotional dysregulation.
 Cognitive distortions, such as denial, minimization, or negative core beliefs, can further reinforce substance use and complicate recovery efforts (Beck et al., 1993; Marlatt & Donovan, 2005).

+**Social and Environmental Influences**

 On the social and environmental front, a range of factors contribute to addiction risk.
 These include dysfunctional family dynamics, peer pressure, poverty, unemployment, and limited access to education or healthcare (Koob & Kreek, 2007; NIDA, 2020).
 Environmental exposure to substances, particularly in communities where drug use is normalized, increases the likelihood of initiation.
 Moreover, cultural stigma, legal structures, and social exclusion may limit access to care and discourage help-seeking behaviour (Fatayer, 2008).
 Individuals growing up in low socioeconomic environments or experiencing community violence are particularly vulnerable, especially when protective factors like parental monitoring or social support are absent.

 Studies have also highlighted the heightened emotional reactivity of individuals with addictions to both positive and negative life events, with a tendency to experience the impact of negative events more intensely than non-addicted individuals (Zilberman et al., 2019).
 This emotional hypersensitivity can make individuals more likely to seek immediate relief through substance use or addictive behaviour, perpetuating the cycle of dependence.

+**9. MACHANISMS OF ADDICITION**

+**The Cycle of Addiction**

 The cycle of addiction itself has been described in four stages: impulsivity, positive reinforcement, compulsivity, and negative reinforcement (Semaan & Khan, 2023).
 Impulsivity marks the beginning of substance use or engagement in behaviour and is often driven by curiosity, peer influence, or emotional need.
 Positive reinforcement occurs when a behaviour or substance results in pleasurable effects or social rewards, such as peer approval.
 Over time, compulsivity develops, characterized by a loss of control and habitual use.
 Maintaining substance use or behaviour to alleviate discomfort, stress, or withdrawal symptoms leads to negative reinforcement, perpetuating the addiction cycle.

 Overall, addiction is not caused by a singular issue but emerges through the convergence of genetic vulnerability, psychological distress, and adverse social environments.
 Recognizing these overlapping risk factors is essential for designing effective, individualized prevention and treatment strategies that address the complexity of addiction in both clinical and community settings.

-**Prevention and Early Intervention**
+**10. PPREVENTION AND EARLY INTERVENTION**

-Effective prevention of addiction occurs at three main levels: primary, secondary, and tertiary.
+Effective prevention of addiction occurs at three main levels:

+**Primary Prevention**
+primary, secondary, and tertiary.
 Primary prevention aims to stop substance use before it begins by focusing on the general population, especially individuals who have not yet experimented with or initiated the use of psychoactive substances.
 Strategies include school-based education, public awareness campaigns, and youth-focused programs that build coping skills, resilience, and healthy decision-making (UNODC, 2023; WHO, 2010).

+**Secondary Prevention**
 Secondary prevention focuses on individuals at higher risk, such as those with a family history of addiction or early signs of substance use.
 Screening tools such as the Alcohol Use Disorders Identification Test (AUDIT), the CRAFFT questionnaire, and the Alcohol, Smoking, and Substance Involvement Screening Test (ASSIST) help detect early risk.
 These tools are commonly followed by brief counselling sessions or early support interventions to prevent progression to addiction (Babor et al., 2001; Knight et al., 2002; WHO, 2010).

+**Teritiary Prevention**
 Tertiary prevention supports individuals already struggling with substance use disorders.
 It includes medical detoxification, medication-assisted treatment (MAT), psychological therapies like cognitive behavioural therapy (CBT) and motivational interviewing (MI), and harm and symptom reduction strategies such as pharmacological management (NIDA, 2020).
 In addition, habit reversal strategies (awareness training, competing response training, motivation enhancement, generalization training, and habit stacking) have been shown to be effective in breaking maladaptive behaviour patterns by replacing them with intentional, controlled responses (Azrin & Nunn, 1973; Marlatt & Donovan, 2005; Graybiel, 2008).
 Moreover, long-term recovery is supported by services such as housing assistance, vocational training, and social reintegration.
 In Sri Lanka, programs like Mel Madura, in partnership with the United Nations Office on Drugs and Crime (UNODC), have shown success in community-based rehabilitation (Jayamaha et al., 2022; UNODC, 2023).

-**Social Perception of Addiction**
+**11. SOCIAL PERCEPTION AND STIGMA**

 Society's perception of addiction is important because it affects attitudes toward prevention, treatment, and recovery.
 Historically, addiction was largely viewed through a moralistic and punitive lens.
 Individuals with substance use disorders (SUDs) were frequently regarded as morally weak or criminally deviant rather than as people in need of medical care.
 This stigmatizing view dominated social discourse and institutional responses for decades, resulting in punitive policies, social exclusion, and limited access to compassionate care (Samer El Hayek et al., 2024).
 Although the modern understanding of addiction has evolved significantly, remnants of these outdated views persist in public and professional contexts.